Up to 90 migrants feared drowned off Libya coast

 “What has been reported to us is that it’s mostly Pakistanis who were on board the boat, but we still need to verify the nationalities and how many from what country,” she said.

-Ten bodies have washed up on Libyan shores, two of them known to be Libyans and eight Pakistanis, she said.
-“I believe the Libyan coast guard is looking for other survivors off the coast,” Ms Headon added.
+Ten bodies had washed up on Libyan shores so far, two of them Libyans and the rest Pakistanis, she said “I believe the Libyan coastguard is looking for other survivors off the coast,” Headon added.

-Another IOM spokesman, Leonard Doyle, told Reuters Television that the boat was believed to have left shore on Thursday before capsizing early on Friday morning.
+Another IOM spokesman, Leonard Doyle, said the boat was believed to have left shore on Thursday before capsizing early on Friday morning.

+The tragedy demonstrates the continued allure of Europe for desperate migrants fleeing conflicts and poverty, Mr Doyle said, despite tighter surveillance of the main smuggling routes by the Libyan coastguard, backed up by European cash and know-how.

+“They [the migrants] are lured there by social media.
+They get on to a phone, they are promised El Dorado, they think life is going to be great.
+And before they know it, they are getting into the hands of awful criminal, extorting people – smugglers, traffickers, this dreadful, shocking torture,” he said.

-Earlier security officials in the western Libyan town of Zuwara said two Libyans and one Pakistani had been rescued from the boat.
-They said 10 bodies had been recovered, mostly Pakistani, but gave no further information.
+Earlier on Friday security officials in the western Libyan town of Zuwara said two Libyans and one Pakistani had been rescued from the boat.
+They also confirmed the recovery of 10 bodies, mostly Pakistani, but gave no further information.

 Prior to Friday’s incident, some 6,624 migrants are believed to have arrived in Europe by sea so far this year and a further 246 have died, according to IOM figures.